MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 Create a new Java Maven project and copy the *pom.xml* file from this project, and the *src* folder of this repository.

-If you'd like to create a project like this from scratch, you may use [Spring Initializer](https://start.spring.io):
+If you'd like to create a project like this from scratch, you can use [Spring Initializer](https://start.spring.io):

 - For **Packaging**, select **Jar**.
 - For **Java**, select version **11**.